phlaster/biokeeper/README.md

 ## Setting up GIT
 To work on this or any child repo you need:

-1. set up your git credentials (where `USERNAME` is your user name):
+1. Set up your git credentials (where `USERNAME` is your user name):
     ```sh
     git config --global user.name "USERNAME"
     git config --global user.email USERNAME@users.noreply.github.com